 Preparing for the EU Exit

-The United Kingdom is due to leave the European Union (EU).
+The United Kingdom has now left the European Union (EU).

-Leaving the EU will mean a number of changes that will affect businesses, citizens, EU citizens living in the UK and UK nationals living in the EU.
+Leaving means a number of changes that will affect businesses, citizens, EU citizens living in the UK and UK nationals living in the EU.

 To find the latest guidance and information on what these changes are, how they could affect you, and what steps you can take to prepare, visit the Government's EU Exit webpage.
 (Opens in a New Window)